Halfback (American football): Special teams

 A halfback might be called upon to return punts and kickoffs on special teams.
 Although this is most often done by wide receivers and defensive backs, such as cornerbacks (because they are generally the fastest players on the team), some halfbacks have enough speed and talent to perform this role.
 The NFL's current all-time leading in kickoff return yards (14,014 yards) and punt return yards (4,999) by a halfback is Brian Mitchell.
 He also gained 1,967 rushing yards, 2,336 receiving yards, and 15 fumble return yards, giving him a total of 23,330 all-purpose yards, the second most in NFL history behind Jerry Rice.
 A halfback, typically a back-up, can also play upback, which is a blocking back who lines up approximately 1–3 yards behind the line of scrimmage in punting situations and usually receive snaps on a fake punt.

 Passing

-On rare occasions, and more often in the early days of the sport, a halfback is asked to throw the ball when running a HB option.
-This play is generally referred to as a half-back pass, regardless if the player throwing the football is a tailback or fullback.
+On rare occasions, and more often in the early days of the sport, a halfback is asked to throw the ball when executing a halfback option.
+This play is generally referred to as a halfback pass, regardless if the player throwing the football is a tailback or fullback.
 This play is risky because most halfbacks are inexperienced passers, and so it is often run only by certain halfbacks more skilled at passing than most.
 The halfback can also throw the ball while running a direct snap play where the center snaps the ball to halfback directly.
 This has become particular in teams that use the Wildcat formation, most prominently the Miami Dolphins, where running back Ronnie Brown would run, pass, and receive out of this set.